 “Do you understand what my dream means, Doctor Jones?”

 “Doctor?
 What doctor?
 You’re dreaming again,” my wife said, with a tired and slightly annoyed voice.
 “Go back to sleep.”
-She turned over and pulled most of the covers on to her side of the bed.
+She turned over, pulling the covers of the bed with her.

 by malakhai jones